redhat-developer/vscode-knative/README.md

 This extension contributes the following settings:

 * `knative.service.list`: list the Knative services for the current namespace
+* `knative.service.create`: Create a new Knative service in the current namespace
 * `knative.explorer.refresh`: Refresh the Explorer tree view
 * `knative.explorer.reportIssue`: Report Extension Issue on GitHub